LBakerDev/spoiledVeggies/README.md

 # Spoiled Veggies

 A simple movie review blog that allows users to add, edit and delete posts.
-Each post also links to the Fandango and IMDB page of the movie reviewed
+Each post also links to the Fandango and IMDB page of the movie reviewed.

-The app uses a RESTful API structure with a total of seven routes. +
+The app uses a RESTful API structure with a total of seven routes.

-### Home Page

- ![Alt text] (public/stylesheets/images/Screen Shot 2017-07-07 at 8.34.56 PM.png)

- ### Show Page

- ![Alt text] (public/stylesheets/images/Screen Shot 2017-07-07 at 8.40.17 PM.png)

- ### New Page

- ![Alt text] (public/stylesheets/images/Screen Shot 2017-07-07 at 8.36.16 PM.png)

-### Edit Page

- ![Alt text] (public/stylesheets/images/Screen Shot 2017-07-07 at 8.35.43 PM.png)

-### Running Tests:
+## Running Tests:

 There are a total of seven tests for the routes.
 The tests are to ensure the correct endpoints are reached.